intel-lab-lkp/linux/Documentation/admin-guide/sysctl/kernel.rst

 = ===================================================================
 0 Disable the mitigation mode - just warns the split lock on kernel log and exposes the system to denials of service from the split lockers.
-1 Enable the mitigation mode (this is the default) - penalizes the split lockers with intentional performance degradation.
+N Enable the mitigation mode (default is 10) - penalizes the split lockers by suspending their execution for N milliseconds.
 = ===================================================================